lyonsquark/obsidian-daf-yomi/README.md

 # Obsidian Daf Yomi

+(See this [thread](https://forum.obsidian.md/t/new-plugin-daf-yomi/22075) on the Obsidian Forum for up-to-date news)

 The purpose of this [Obsidian](https://obsidian.md) plugin is to prepare a note page for the day's *Daf Yomi* (Hebrew for "page of the day").

 [Daf Yomi](https://en.wikipedia.org/wiki/Daf_Yomi), [called](https://www.wsj.com/articles/the-worlds-largest-book-club-1505861966) "The World's Largest Book Club", is the practice of learning a page of the [Talmud](https://en.wikipedia.org/wiki/Talmud) every day on a set schedule.
 It takes 7.5 years (a "cycle") to read all 2,711 pages.
 The first cycle started in 1923.
 We're now in the 14th cycle which began on January 5, 2020.
 The community of Daf Yomi participants is estimated to be over 350,000 people from religious to non-religious Jews and non-Jews.